ibexa/documentation-developer/docs/api/extending_the_rest_api.md

 If you need to provide your controller with parameters, either in JSON or XML, the parameter struct requires an input parser so that the payload can be converted to an actual `ValueObject`.

 Each payload is dispatched to its input parser based on the request's Content-Type header.
-For example, a request with a Content-Type of `application/vnd.ez.api.ContentCreate` will be parsed by `eZ\Publish\Core\REST\Server\Input\Parser\ContentCreate`.
+For example, a request with a Content-Type of `application/vnd.ez.api.ContentCreate` will be parsed by `EzSystems\EzPlatformRest\Server\Input\Parser`.
 This parser will build and return a `ContentCreateStruct` that can then be used to create content with the Public API.

 Those input parsers are provided with a pre-parsed version of the input payload, as an associative array, and don't have to care about the actual format (XML or JSON).